-Film Studies is an interdisciplinary program that focuses on the history, theory, and criticism of cinema and other moving image media.
+Film and Media Studies is an interdisciplinary program that focuses on the history, theory, and criticism of cinema and other moving image media.
 Undergraduates can major in Film Studies while graduate students can pursue a Film Studies Ph.D. in conjunction with another department.
 Courses examine cinema's role as a unique art form that now spans three centuries and the contributions of moving image media as practices of enduring cultural and social significance.
 The program draws on courses from a number of disciplines and departments including American Studies, Anthropology, Art, Comparative Literature, English, French, German, History, History of Art, Italian, Slavic, Sociology, and Theater Studies.
 As an interdisciplinary program, Film Studies offers students latitude in defining their course of study within the framework established by the Film Studies Committee.
 With this freedom comes the responsibility of devoting careful thought to planning a coherent and well-focused program.
 Because of the special demands of Film Studies and the diversity of its offerings, potential majors are encouraged to consult with the director of undergraduate studies early in their academic careers.